Ouija: Precursors

-One of the first mentions of the automatic writing method used in the ouija board is found in China around 1100 AD, in historical documents of the Song dynasty.
+One of the first mentions of the automatic writing method used in the Ouija board is found in China around 1100 AD, in historical documents of the Song dynasty.
 The method was known as fuji "planchette writing".
 The use of planchette writing as an ostensible means of necromancy and communion with the spirit-world continued, and, albeit under special rituals and supervisions, was a central practice of the Quanzhen School, until it was forbidden by the Qing dynasty.

 Talking boards

 As a part of the spiritualist movement, mediums began to employ various means for communication with the dead.
 Following the American Civil War in the United States, mediums did significant business in allegedly allowing survivors to contact lost relatives.
-The ouija itself was created and named in Baltimore, Maryland, in 1890, but the use of talking boards was so common by 1886 that news reported the phenomenon taking over the spiritualists' camps in Ohio.
+Use of talking boards was so common by 1886 that news reported the phenomenon taking over the spiritualists' camps in Ohio.
+The Ouija was named in 1890 in Baltimore, Maryland by medium and spiritualist Helen Peters Nosworthy.

 Commercial parlor game

-An employee of Elijah Bond, William Fuld, took over the talking board production.
-In 1901, Fuld started production of his own boards under the name "Ouija".
-Charles Kennard, the founder of Kennard Novelty Company which manufactured Fuld's talking boards and where Fuld had worked as a varnisher, claimed he learned the name "Ouija" from using the board and that it was an Ancient Egyptian word meaning "good luck".
-When Fuld took over production of the boards, he popularized the more widely accepted etymology: that the name came from a combination of the French and German words for "yes".